Use DBCP connection pool to connect to OceanBase Cloud

 Provide a convenient method for creating a database connection pool, initializing the connection pool object by reading parameters from the configuration file.
 The specific steps are as follows:

-Propertiesobjectpropsto store the database connection configuration information. - Create a
+2. Create a Properties object props to store the database connection configuration information.

 Code: